Quick Summary

 Article 240 empowers the President to enact laws critical for the “peace, progress, and good government” of five specific UTs: Andaman and Nicobar Islands, Lakshadweep, Dadra and Nagar Haveli, Daman and Diu, and Puducherry.
 However, in the case of Puducherry, the President can only exercise this power when the UT’s legislative assembly is dissolved or suspended.

-India’s approach to UT governance allows for flexibility based on the needs and aspirations of each territory.
+India’s approach to UT governance allows for flexibility based on each territory’s needs and aspirations.
 The Constitution provides a framework that can evolve, potentially granting more autonomy to UTs as they develop.

-Among the 8 union territories of India, Lakshadweep is the smallest, covering only 32 square kilometres.
+Among the 8 union territories of India, Lakshadweep is the smallest, covering only 32 square kilometers.
 The 8 union territories of India include this tiny group of 36 coral islands in the Arabian Sea.
-Located about 200 to 440 kilometres off the coast of Kerala, Lakshadweep is part of the 8 union territories of India.
-Its small size makes it unique compared to the other 8 union territories of India.
+Located about 200 to 440 kilometers off the coast of Kerala, Lakshadweep is part of the 8 union territories of India.
+Its size makes it unique compared to India’s other 8 union territories.
 The 8 union territories of India are diverse, and Lakshadweep’s size and location highlight the variety within these regions.
 Overall, Lakshadweep stands out as the smallest among the 8 union territories of India.

 Lakshadwееp has a population of about 65,000 pеoplе, mostly bеlonging to the Muslim community.
 Thе main languagеs spokеn arе Malayalam, Jеsеri, Mahl, and English.
 The main occupations are fishing, coconut cultivation, and tourism.